eduardz1/Master-Thesis/chapters/implementation.typ

 The current creation matrix algorithm takes advantage of the embarrassingly parallel nature of @DG methods to split the work with @MPI and OpenMP.
 The mesh is first divided in sub-meshes for each @MPI process and then each thread is assigned a cell.
 In particular, this last loop is the one we see in @forward-problem.
 This characteristic might suggest that a solution could be to directly rewrite it as a @GPU kernel.
 While we cannot exclude that this intuition might end up being the best way to generate the matrix, currently as it stands, the code responsible for generating $cal(A)$ is too complex to result in an efficient kernel.
 A first attempt was made at that, but we noticed that the abundance of parameters resulted in excessive branching.
 Combined with the high amount of data movement, this results in abysmal performance.

 A second attempt consisted in targeting only specific routines.
 In particular we start with the one responsible to generate the local matrices.
 The problem with the current code, that prevents us from simply using OpenACC to offload loops such as the ones we see in @reorder-loops, is that we generally work with meshes with a large number of cells.
-Calling thousands of kernels on @GPU means that we also multiply by thousands of time the overhead resulting from the kernel call and the one resulting from the back and forth copy of the data between host and device.
+Calling thousands of kernels on @GPU means that we also multiply by thousands of times the overhead resulting from the kernel call and the one resulting from the back and forth copy of the data between host and device.
 It was clear then that what we had to do was extract these "hot" loops from the big one over the cells so that we could group the computation in a single kernel call (note that splitting the loop does not prevent us from parallelizing it with OpenMP threads on @CPU, so this change should not penalize systems with no available discrete @GPU).
 From the results in @hdg-section, we can also notice that some of the values do not need to be computed on a cell by cell basis.
 In the @HDG section we only look at a piecewise polynomial representation of the model parameters, but the changes had to be applied to other 5 possible representations as well.

 Some of the miscellaneous changes required for writing code that could be compiled to @PTX instructions include, but are not limited to: